Key Info

 Joseph Mooney

-I choose to complete my degree at the University of Limerick because of its highly recognized engineering courses, co-operative education and sporting facilities.
+I choose to complete my degree at University of Limerick because of its highly recognized engineering courses, co-operative education and sporting facilities.
 As a sports scholar, UL helped me to balance my sporting and academic goals and in August 2018, I graduated with a first class honors degree.
 I am also still at peak performance levels in sport thanks to the university and its staff.

 In my leaving cert year I was uncertain of what course I wanted to pursue.
 I had a great passion for design (my DCG project received 4th best in the country), problem solving, inventing and making these inventions come to life.
 My favorite subjects in school were: Physics, DCG, Engineering and Mathematics.
 In choosing Engineering (Common Entry), I was able to study relevant engineering modules in first year before deciding on my specific discipline.
 After my first year in UL, I knew that mechanical engineering was for me.